Skip to content

 H-Shifter

-This application simulates an H-pattern shifter with gear grinding, locking, and float shifting.
+This mode simulates an H-pattern shifter with gear grinding, locking, and float shifting.
 Configuring clutch and throttle pedals axes in the Input/output settings tab is required.
-Float shifting requires setting up game telemetry.
+Float shifting requires setting up game telemetry, currently only supported for ATS/ETS2.

 H-Shifter